-We added more raving fans (and future attendees) at the February 2-4, 2018 annual VSO field trip to the Outer Banks!
-With the combined eyes and ears of 85 participants, we tallied 133 species and had a fabulous time, despite the sometimes-adverse weather conditions.
-Our trip leaders Lee Adams, Bill Akers, Jerry Via and yours truly added to the enjoyment by ensuring that everyone got to see as many species as possible.
+We couldn’t have asked for more beautiful weather for the February 1-3, 2019, annual VSO field trip to the Outer Banks!
+We enjoyed sunny skies, mild winds and moderate temperatures most of the weekend.
+With the combined eyes and ears of 75 participants, we tallied 141 species.
+Our trip leaders Lee Adams, Bill Akers, Jerry Via and yours truly worked hard to ensure that everyone got to see as many species as possible.
+The following photographs were taken by Philip Mitchell.

 VSO Field Trip Co-chair